pallets/flask/docs/foreword.rst

 -----------------------

-To me, the "micro" in microframework refers not only to the simplicity and small size of the framework, but also to the typically limited complexity and size of applications that are written with the framework.
-Also the fact that you can have an entire application in a single Python file.
-To be approachable and concise, a microframework sacrifices a few features that may be necessary in larger or more complex applications.
+To me, the "micro" in microframework refers not only to the simplicity and small size of the framework, but also the fact that it does not make much decisions for you.
+While Flask does pick a templating engine for you, we won't make such decisions for your datastore or other parts.

+For us however the term “micro” does not mean that the whole implementation has to fit into a single Python file.

+One of the design decisions with Flask was that simple tasks should be simple and not take up a lot of code and yet not limit yourself.
+Because of that we took a few design choices that some people might find surprising or unorthodox.
 For example, Flask uses thread-local objects internally so that you don't have to pass objects around from function to function within a request in order to stay threadsafe.
 While this is a really easy approach and saves you a lot of time, it might also cause some troubles for very large applications because changes on these thread-local objects can happen anywhere in the same thread.

-Flask provides some tools to deal with the downsides of this approach but it might be an issue for larger applications because in theory modifications on these objects might happen anywhere in the same thread.
+In order to solve these problems we don't hide the thread locals for you but instead embrace them and provide you with a lot of tools to make it as pleasant as possible to work with them.

 Flask is also based on convention over configuration, which means that many things are preconfigured.
 For example, by convention, templates and static files are in subdirectories within the Python source tree of the application.
+While this can be changed you usually don't have to.

 The main reason however why Flask is called a "microframework" is the idea to keep the core simple but extensible.
 There is no database abstraction